What’s in this Episode?

 Yeah, that’s awesome.
-Speaking of habits, one of the things I really liked about what you talked about was habit stacking, can you maybe share a little bit about that maybe give everyone just a little nugget from the book, and then maybe even give a practical example of what that looks like, maybe from you or others that you see?
+Speaking of habits, one of the things I really liked about what you talked about was habit stacking.
+Can you maybe share a little bit about that, maybe give everyone just a little nugget from the book, and then maybe even give a practical example of what that looks like.
+Maybe from you or others that you see?

 Mark Batterson 1:37

 Yeah, absolutely.
 You know, it’s been a challenging season to lead.
 Or is that just me?
 You know, between COVID, racial tension, political polarization, a really challenging season to lead.
 And so the one habit that is kept me grounded the past year, is my daily Bible reading plan.
 And so this is not rocket science.
 I read through a different translation of the Bible every year because it makes my synapses fire in a little different way.
-And but by the way, I keep this in my Bible, and it says, whatever keeps me from my Bible is my enemy.
+And by the way, I keep this in my Bible, and it says, whatever keeps me from my Bible is my enemy.
 However harmless it may appear to me.
 A W. Tozer said that.

 Mark Batterson 2:27

-That’s good.
 So that daily habit of a daily Bible reading plan has been critical.
 But here’s the deal.
 The Bible reads better with caffeine.
 I have it stacked by getting a small latte, two shots.
-And as I’m drinking my morning latte above the coffee house that we own and operate on Capitol Hill, I’m reading my Bible.
+And as I’m drinking my morning latte, above the coffee house that we own and operate on Capitol Hill, I’m reading my Bible.
 And so it’s taking a habit that maybe is harder to practice, and coupling it with something that comes very naturally and normally.
-And so I habit stacked my Bible reading with my coffee drinking and the world is a happier and better place.
+And so I habit stack my Bible reading with my coffee drinking and the world is a happier and better place.